-Regarding Wild Type PABPN1 Silencing (i.e. target "knock-down") Observed forBB-301 Within the Pharyngeal Muscle Tissues (Figure 8):
+Regarding Wild Type PABPN1 Silencing (i.e., target "knock-down") Observed for BB-301 Within the Pharyngeal Muscle Tissues (Figure 8):

-- As noted above, BB-301 encodes two distinct siRNA species (i.e. siRNA13 and siRNA17) which are each, independently, capable of inhibiting (i.e., "silencing") the expression of all forms of the PABPN1 protein (siRNA13 and siRNA17 silence the expression of both wild type PABPN1 [wtPABPN1] and mutant PABPN1). - While the Beagle dog subjects treated in the current BB-301 Pilot Dosing Study do not express mutant PABPN1, the level of BB-301-driven gene silencing for the PABPN1 target can be indirectly assessed in these study subjects due to the equivalent inhibitory effects of siRNA13 and siRNA17 on both wtPABPN1 and mutant PABPN1. - Thus, the wtPABPN1 silencing activity observed in the currentBB-301 Pilot Dosing Study serves as a surrogate for the silencing activity that would be anticipated in the presence of mutant PABPN1. - BB-301 has been evaluated in prior non-clinical studies in animals that both express mutant PABPN1 and manifest the key signs and symptoms of OPMD; in the animal model of OPMD (i.e. the A17 mouse model), the achievement of PABPN1 silencing levels of 31% inhibition (or higher) led to resolution of OPMD disease symptoms and the elimination of the histopathological hallmarks of OPMD.
+- As noted above, BB-301 encodes two distinct siRNA species (i.e., siRNA13 and siRNA17) which are each, independently, capable of inhibiting (i.e., "silencing") the expression of all forms of the PABPN1 protein (siRNA13 and siRNA17 silence the expression of both wild type PABPN1 [wtPABPN1] and mutant PABPN1). - While the Beagle dog subjects treated in the BB-301 Pilot Dosing Study do not express mutant PABPN1, the level of BB-301-driven gene silencing for the PABPN1 target can be indirectly assessed in these study subjects due to the equivalent inhibitory effects of siRNA13 and siRNA17 on both wtPABPN1 and mutant PABPN1. - Thus, the wtPABPN1 silencing activity observed in the BB-301 Pilot Dosing Study serves as a surrogate for the silencing activity that would be anticipated in the presence of mutant PABPN1. - BB-301 has been evaluated in prior non-clinical studies in animals that express mutant PABPN1 and, as a result, manifest the symptomatic phenotype of OPMD; in the symptomatic animal model of OPMD (i.e. the A17 mouse model), the achievement of PABPN1 silencing levels of 31% inhibition (or higher) following BB-301 administration led to resolution of OPMD disease symptoms and the elimination of the histopathological hallmarks of OPMD.

 Figure 8.
-PABPN1 Silencing (i.e. "target knock-down") Achieved by BB-301 within Pharyngeal Muscle Tissues
+PABPN1 Silencing (i.e., "target knock-down") Achieved by BB-301 within Pharyngeal Muscle Tissues